 The north (and a part of the east) of Kenya, yellow on the topographical map, is very warm and dry.
 It rains very little here, only a little bit from March to May.
 The temperature in this part of the country is constant throughout the year and has a minimum of 22 degrees Celsius (at night) and a maximum of 36 years (in the day).
 The sun shines throughout the year, so temperature wise, it is always a good time to travel.
 Do keep in mind that the part of Kenya to the north of the equator can be unsafe.
 In particular, the border with Somalia is best avoided.
 The roads here are also of very poor quality, although there are plans for large-scale renovations in the coming years.

 Best travel period: when the sun shines

 Are you going on a safari or planning another activity in Kenya?
 Because Kenya is on the equator, you won’t need to worry about the time of the year.
 However, it is wise to consider the time of day.
 Another consequences of being on the equator is that the sun rises and sets very quickly.
 And this happens quite early.
 The sun in Kenya generally rises around six in the morning and sets around six-thirty in the evening.
-Because twilight is very brief and it is strongly advises not to go out alone at night, it is wise to keep this in mind when you plan an activity.
+Because twilight is very brief, and it is strongly advised not to go out alone at night, it is wise to keep this in mind when you plan an activity.
 Take note: due to its location on the equator, getting a ‘nice bit of sun’ can quickly lead to heavily burned skin within half an hour.
 Use sunscreen, it happens a lot faster than you might be used to at home!

 Not difficult to find; the elephants in the Masai Mara.